Paula Wilcox: Career

-Wilcox played Pauline Johnson in the Sky1 sitcom series Mount Pleasant from 2011 to 2017.
+Wilcox played Pauline Johnson in the Sky One sitcom series Mount Pleasant from 2011 to 2017.

 In addition to her other work, Wilcox has made guest appearances in programmes such as Footballers' Wives, Holby City and Down to Earth.

-In 2014, she had a starring role in the comedy series Boomers and the following year she had a role in an episode of Still Open All Hours.
+From 2014 to 2016, she had a starring role in the comedy series Boomers.
+In 2015, she had a role in an episode of Still Open All Hours.

-In 2017, Wilcox filmed series 3 of Upstart Crow - the Shakespearean sitcom starring David Mitchell and penned by Ben Elton.
+In 2017, Wilcox filmed series 3 of Upstart Crow, the Shakespearean sitcom starring David Mitchell and penned by Ben Elton.

-Also in 2017 Wilcox filmed the last episode of the Sky 1 series Mount Pleasant after 7 years of playing Pauline Johnson.
+That year, Wilcox filmed the last episode of Mount Pleasant after seven years.

 Wilcox's theatre credits include Chris Hannan's play What Shadows about Enoch Powell's famous "Rivers of Blood" speech on immigration.
 This was performed at the Birmingham Rep, Edinburgh Lyceum and the Park Theatre, London in 2016 and 2017.

-Other theatrical work includes: Great Expectations (Vaudeville Theatre); Canary (Liverpool Everyman / Hampstead Theatre); Dreams of Violence (Soho Theatre) and La Cage aux Folles (Playhouse Theatre).
+Other theatrical work by Wilcox includes Great Expectations (Vaudeville Theatre); Canary (Liverpool Everyman / Hampstead Theatre); Dreams of Violence (Soho Theatre) and La Cage aux Folles (Playhouse Theatre).

-Wilcox has also performed radio and voiceover work and most recently read the audiobook Three Things About Elsie written by Joanna Cannon.
+Wilcox has also performed radio and voiceover work, and read the audiobook Three Things About Elsie written by Joanna Cannon.

-Wilcox has appeared in Coronation Street since 2020, playing the role of Elaine Jones, a former abuse victim and first wife of Geoff Metcalfe (Ian Bartholomew) and mother of established character Tim Metcalfe (Joe Duttine).
+Wilcox appeared in Coronation Street from 2020 to 2023, playing the role of Elaine Jones, a former abuse victim and first wife of Geoff Metcalfe (Ian Bartholomew) and mother of established character Tim Metcalfe (Joe Duttine).
 She previously appeared in Coronation Street in 1969 as Ray Langton's sister Janice.

 Personal life

-Wilcox was married to fellow actor Derek Seaton from 1969 until his death in 1979 from a brain haemorrhage aged 35.
+Wilcox was married to fellow actor Derek Seaton from 1970 until his death in 1979 from a brain haemorrhage aged 35.

-In 1991 Wilcox married Nelson "Skip" Riddle, an American businessman and the eldest son of the composer, bandleader and arranger Nelson Smock Riddle.
+In 1991, Wilcox married Nelson "Skip" Riddle, an American businessman and the eldest son of the composer, bandleader and arranger Nelson Riddle.